 “I met you 6 years ago.
 You were the captain and the emblem of the team and I was just a kid arriving, set on conquering the world,” Pique wrote on Facebook.

 “From day one we had a great relationship, both on and off the field.
-By your side I felt protected and I knew that if one day I made a mistake you’d always be there to save me.
+By your side, I felt protected and I knew that if one day I made a mistake you’d always be there to save me.
 You were my guardian angel.

 “I know that I will miss our talks in the locker room, your advice and especially you giving us hell on the pitch.
 You are unique; a one-off.
 I find it amusing when they talk about signing “the new Puyol”.
 They can look all they want, but they’ll never find it.”

 Puyol had returned to begin his first pre-season under Guardiola as a major tournament winner with Spain.
-La Roja travelled to Euro 2008 as one of the favourites, but were a team scarred from past disappointments.
+La Roja travelled to Euro 2008 as one of the favourites but were a team scarred from past disappointments.

 Regarded as one of international football’s great underachievers, a summer of superb football ended with Spain crowned European champions – securing a first major tournament success since 1964 – and with Puyol named in the Team of the Tournament.

-Spain’s success was followed with a World Cup triumph in 2010, as La Roja were crowned world champions for the first time in South Africa.
+Spain’s success was followed by a World Cup triumph in 2010, as La Roja were crowned world champions for the first time in South Africa.
 Puyol produced one of the tournament’s defining images, rising magnificently to head home the semi-final winner against Germany.

 Once again Puyol was a commanding figure in a dressing room that, despite fierce club rivalries and political differences, united in collective ambition.